 The miraDry procedure is performed in the physician's office and typically takes one hour.
 Local anesthesia (usually lidocaine injections) will be administered before starting the treatment.
 Patients usually experience little to no discomfort during the procedure and there is minimal to no downtime afterwards.
 A mild over-the-counter pain medication and ice packs are generally recommended for a few days.
 Most patients are able to return to normal activities or work right after the procedure, and can typically resume exercise within several days.

-The safety data from clinical studies of miraDry has been reported as very good.
-Common side effects include mild to moderate temporary swelling and discomfort in the treatment area lasting about one week.
-Mild numbness or altered sensation of the skin in the underarm area can last several months.
+Common and minor side effects of miraDry include underarm swelling, redness, and tenderness lasting for several days.
+Numbness and tingling can occur in the upper arm or armpit and may last for about 5 weeks.
 While sweating is an essential body function for temperature-control, the underarms house less than 2% of the body's sweat glands.
 According to experts, the elimination of these sweat glands should, therefore, have no effect on body thermoregulation and compensatory sweating (sweating on other body parts, common after ETS surgery) has not been shown to be a concern.
-To learn more about research findings and the miraDry procedure, click here.
+Depending on where you live, the cost of miraDry is approximately $3,000.